uyuni-project/inter-server-sync/README.md

 ## Known limitations
 - Export and import organization should have the same name.
-- Data needs to be sync by hand to the target server.
+- Export folder needs to be sync by hand to the target server.

 ### on source server
 - **Create export dir**: `mkdir ~/export`